A Lawyer That You Can Trust

 • Putting someone in a situation where they reasonably fear immediate and serious physical injury

-Corporal injury to a spouse or cohabitant is a “wobbler” offense, meaning it can be charged as a misdemeanor or felony.
+Corporal injury to a spouse or cohabitant is a "wobbler" offense, which can be charged as a misdemeanor or felony.
 Prosecutors generally choose to charge this offense as a felony.
-Under California’s “Three Strikes” Law, a felony conviction could result in up to 25 years of imprisonment.
-To prove these charges, prosecutors must establish that the defendant’s deliberate intent to inflict physical injury resulted in the victim sustaining a “traumatic condition.”
-The prosecution does not have to prove the defendant specifically intended to cause a traumatic condition: They only have to demonstrate “beyond a reasonable doubt” that the defendant’s intent to harm the victim resulted in the more serious injury.
+Under California's "Three Strikes" Law, a felony conviction could result in up to 25 years of imprisonment.
+To prove these charges, prosecutors must establish that the defendant's deliberate intent to inflict physical injury resulted in the victim sustaining a "traumatic condition."
+The prosecution does not have to prove the defendant specifically intended to cause a traumatic condition: They only have to demonstrate "beyond a reasonable doubt" that the defendant's intent to harm the victim resulted in a more serious injury.

 Say a defendant throws a textbook at the victim.
-The impact of the book hitting the victim’s face caused them to stumble and fall down the nearby steps, resulting in a broken leg.
+The book's impact on the victim's face caused them to stumble and fall down the nearby steps, resulting in a broken leg.
 Because the defendant intended to cause harm by throwing the textbook at the victim, it does not matter that they did not intend for the victim to fall down the stairs.
+Spousal battery is typically charged as a misdemeanor and occurs when a victim is subject to unwanted and/or aggressive physical contact.
+The victim does not necessarily have to be physically injured or harmed.
+For example, someone may face these charges if they strike their ex-partner but cause no lasting injuries.
+Even a misdemeanor can result in prison time.
+Our Torrance domestic violence attorney has 15 years of legal experience and is ready to defend you aggressively against these charges.

-Difference Between Corporal Injury and Spousal Battery
+What is the Difference Between Corporal Injury and Spousal Battery?

-However, victims of domestic violence may be able to get protection through the civil justice system by asking the court for a domestic violence restraining order.
 A restraining order is a court order that is intended to help protect victims of abuse from their abusers.
 In the restraining order, the court may order the restrained person to:

 • Not harass, attack, strike, threaten, assault (including sexually), molest, or hit the victim;